aissat/easy_localization/README.md

 ## Why easy_localization

-simplify the internationalizing process in Flutter .
+- simplify and easy the internationalizing process in Flutter .

-Internationalization by Using JSON Files .
+- Using JSON Files .
+- Load translations from remote or backend.
+- Supported `plural`
+- Supported `gender`

 ## Changelog